-Elton Rocks Australia with the Melbourne Symphony Orchestra
+“Tiny Dancer,” Live in Australia with the Melbourne Symphony Orchestra (1986)

 In August, 2015, Elton performed a headline set at San Francisco’s Outside Lands Festival.
-There’s nothing ground-breaking or landmark about the event, but the concert, which features a mix of his greatest hits and hidden gems off of classic albums, is remarkable for showcasing the incredible quality, endurance, and fun the then 68-year-old Elton still brings to live shows (especially considering he’s sung some of these songs thousands of times, night in and night out).
-When Elton comes off the road, this is what we’ll be losing out on.
+There’s nothing ground-breaking or landmark about the event, but the concert, which features a mix of his greatest hits and hidden gems off of classic albums, is remarkable for showcasing the incredible quality, endurance, and fun Elton still brings to live shows (especially considering he’s sung some of these songs thousands of times).

 If you’re not familiar with “Carpool Karaoke,” a popular segment on The Late Late Show with James Corden, it’s a segment where the host drives around in a car with a famous singer while belting out their greatest hits as cameras film the whole thing.
 In February 2016, Elton rode shotgun — feather boas and all — with Corden, crooning as they cruised the streets of L.A.
 It’s a fun ride and it proves just how versatile Elton is, as comfortable rocking a stage in the 1970s as he is decades later, delivering a passenger-side performance that proved a social media hit.